Archive-42/redux-docs/md-docs/part-8-modern-redux.md

 <span class="token plain" style="display: inline-block"> </span>

-<span class="token plain"></span><span class="token comment" style="color: #c6cad2">// omit exports and selectors</span>

-Copy

-The process for `saveNewTodo` is the same as we saw for `fetchTodos`.
+<span class="token plain"></span><span class="token comment" style="color: #c6cad2">// omit exports and selectors</span>The process for `saveNewTodo` is the same as we saw for `fetchTodos`.
 We call `createAsyncThunk`, and pass in the action prefix and a payload creator.
 Inside the payload creator, we make an async API call, and return a result value.

 In this case, when we call `dispatch(saveNewTodo(text))`, the `text` value will be passed in to the payload creator as its first argument.